-Focus Curriculum Content Skills Vocabulary Word reading Apply their growing knowledge of root words, prefixes and suffixes to read aloud and to understand the meaning of new words Identify themes and key features of genres.
-Listen to and discuss a wide range of poetry, fiction, plays and nonfiction Retell some stories orally Rehearse and recite poetry by heart (recognise different forms e.g. riddle, free verse, narrative etc) Perform plays with expression, volume and actions With prompting, start to self-correct when reading aloud.
-Read the National Curriculum's year 3 and 4 spelling list and words containing taught prefixes and suffixes.
-Use an appropriate method, track sentences when reading during whole class reading lessons.
-When reading aloud, recognise how the forms of punctuation affect fluency and expression during 1:1, guided and whole class reading subject object verb tense (past and present) pronoun relative clause synonym antonym ellipsis hyphen colon bullet points sessions.
-When reading, use expression to show understanding of basic punctuation (?!,) Inference and Comprehension Develop positive attitudes to reading and understanding of what they read by: Listening to and discussing a wide range of fiction, poetry, plays, non-fiction and reference books or textbooks Reading books that are structured in different ways and reading for a range of purposes Using dictionaries to check the meaning of words that they have read increasing their familiarity with a wide range of books, including fairy stories, myths and legends, and retelling some of these orally Identifying themes and conventions in a wide range of books Preparing poems and play scripts to read aloud and to perform, showing understanding through intonation, tone, volume and action Discussing words and phrases that capture the reader's interest and imagination Recognising some different forms of poetry [for example, free verse, narrative poetry] Understand what they read by: Checking that the text makes sense to them, discussing their understanding and explaining the meaning of words in context Ask questions to improve understanding of a text Drawing inferences such as inferring characters' feelings, thoughts and motives from their actions, and justifying inferences with evidence Predicting what might happen from details stated and implied Identifying main ideas drawn from more than one paragraph and summarising these Identifying how language, structure, and presentation contribute to meaning Retrieve and record information from non-fiction Participate in discussion about both books that are read to them and those they can Read for themselves, taking turns and listening to what others say.
-Make links between books they have read through identifying similarities in genre Recognise the features of common genres as well as justifying their own genre preference.
+Inference and Develop positive attitudes to reading and understanding of what they read whole class reading lessons.
+When reading aloud, recognise how the forms of punctuation affect fluency and expression during 1:1, guided and whole class reading sessions.
+When reading, use expression to show understanding of basic punctuation (? ! .)
+Make links between books they have read through identifying colon bullet points genre Comprehension by: Listening to and discussing a wide range of fiction, poetry, plays, non-fiction and reference books or textbooks Reading books that are structured in different ways and reading for a range of purposes Using dictionaries to check the meaning of words that they have read increasing their familiarity with a wide range of books, including fairy stories, myths and legends, and retelling some of these orally Identifying themes and conventions in a wide range of books Preparing poems and play scripts to read aloud and to perform, showing understanding through intonation, tone, volume and action Discussing words and phrases that capture the reader's interest and imagination Recognising some different forms of poetry [for example, free verse, narrative poetry] Understand what they read by: Checking that the text makes sense to them, discussing their understanding and explaining the meaning of words in context Ask questions to improve understanding of a text Drawing inferences such as inferring characters' feelings, thoughts and motives from their actions, and justifying inferences with evidence Predicting what might happen from details stated and implied Identifying how language, structure, and presentation contribute to meaning Retrieve and record information from non-fiction Participate in discussion about both books that are read to them and those they can Read for themselves, taking turns and listening to what others say.
+Index tables between books they note read throught dehtyging similarities in genre regerence.
+Recognise the features of common genres as well as justifying their own genre preference.
 Make simple predictions based on evidence within the text.
-With support, use an efficient re-reading strategy when inferring or summarising a text: - read before or after a specific passage - skim read - locate and identify key words/phrases that make strong links with their wider knowledge of a book With support, use re-reading strategies to clarify the meaning of an unfamiliar word or phrase: - read before and after - (if possible) identify a root word - identify a prefix or suffix - consider the tense - consider the word class - re-read an entire passage to consider the context a word or phrase has been used in identify near synonyms or antonyms Find and copy specific words or phrases by re-reading Participate in a constructive debate by gathering evidence from a text to support and justify their argument whether they personally agree or not.
-Evaluate a text by considering: - key themes/morals/concepts - main characters (i.e. explaining their personal affection or loathing of a character) - author's writing style - genre - similarities and differences to their life genre author poem script story blurb setting predict discuss debate opinion caption heading subheading index glossary fact contents inference infer explain retrieve explanation descriptive description re-read paragraph novel formal justify
+With support, use an efficient re-reading strategy when inferring or summarising a text: read before or after a specific passage skim read locate and identify key words/phrases that make strong links with their wider knowledge of a book With support, use re-reading strategies to clarify the meaning of an unfamiliar word or phrase: read before and after (if possible) identify a root word identify a prefix or suffix consider the tense consider the tense consider the word class re-read an entire passage to consider the context a word or phrase has been used in. identify near synonyms or antonyms Find and copy specific words or phrases by re-reading Participate in a constructive debate by gathering evidence from a text to support and justify their argument whether they personally agree or not.
+Evaluate a text by considering: key themes/morals/concepts main characters (i.e. explaining their personal affection or loathing of a character) author's writing style genre similarities and differences to their life author poem script story blurb setting predict discuss debate opinion caption heading subheading index glossary fact contents inference infer explain retrieve explanation descriptive descriptive description re-read paragraph novel formal informal justify